-In 1996, the Corporation adopted a stock holding policy which requires its executive officers to acquire and hold a minimum number of shares of common stock.
+In 1996, the Corporation adopted a stock holding policy which requires its executive officers to acquire and hold a minimum number of shares of Common Stock.
 In order to assist the executive officers in complying with the policy, the Corporation also adopted a stock holding assistance plan under which it may make interest-free loans to certain key employees, including its executive officers, to enable such employees to purchase the Common Stock in the open market.
-During 1996, Mr. Rainville received a loan in the principal amount of \$118,104 under this plan to purchase 10,000 shares.
-The loan to Mr. Rainville is repayable upon the earlier of demand or the fifth anniversary of the date of the loan, unless otherwise authorized by the Human Resources Committee of the Corporation's Board of Directors.
+During 1996, Mr. Rainville received a loan in the principal amount of \$118,104 under this plan to purchase 10,000 shares, of which amount \$94,483.20 remains outstanding.
+During 1997, Mr. Jonathan W. Painter, an executive vice president of the Corporation, received a loan in the principal amount of \$157,303.50 under the plan to purchase 13,000 shares of Common Stock, of which the entire amount remains outstanding.
+The loans to Mr. Rainville and Mr. Painter are repayable upon the earlier of demand or the fifth anniversary of the date of the loan, unless otherwise authorized by the human resources committee of the Corporation's board of directors.
+This policy and plan were amended in 1998 to apply only to the chief executive officer of the Corporation in the future.